Skip to Main Content

 Have you ever seen “FICA” on your paycheck and wondered what it meant?

+If you lived or worked in the United States in 2024, your FICA tax contributed to $1.71 trillion in federal funding — that’s 35% of total government revenue!
 Funds from the Federal Insurance Contributions Act (FICA) help finance the nation’s largest social insurance programs: Social Security and Medicare.
 Millions of retirees, beneficiaries and people with disabilities rely on these benefits, but workers aren’t the only ones who fund them.
 Employees and employers are responsible for paying FICA taxes.

 Let’s take a closer look at what FICA is, how it works and how you can navigate this tricky payroll tax with confidence.